-Located in the Landreth Apartments for seniors, the Queen Memorial Branch serves all ages.
+Located on the lower level of the Landreth Apartments, the Queen Memorial Branch serves all ages.
 The entrance is on Federal Street between 22nd and 23rd streets.

 With a name dating back to 1895, Point Breeze was designated as one of the original Green Countrie Towns sponsored by Philadelphia Green, a program dedicated to increasing planted urban spaces.
 Important neighborhood institutions include the YMCA at 17th and Christian Streets, which has served African Americans since 1889, and the Point Breeze Performing Arts Center, which was founded in 1984.